goschtl/zope/zc.async/branches/dev/src/zc/async/README_2.txt

     ...         assert False, 'no poll!'
     ...

-.. [#stop_reactor] We don't want the live dispatcher for our demos, actually.
+.. [#stop_config_reactor] We don't want the live dispatcher for our demos,
+    actually.
 See dispatcher.txt to see the live dispatcher actually in use.

     >>> reactor.callFromThread(reactor.stop)
     >>> for i in range(30):